Masonry 1 – Sunderland

 Of a Free and Accepted MASON

-The creamware mugs, above and below, likely belong to the earlier Phillips period, 1807–1818.
+The creamware mugs, above and below are firmly attributable to the Sunderland Pottery, and likely belong to the earlier Phillips period, 1807–1818.
 However, note the similarity of the enamelling to the Dixon Austin-marked bowl below.

 This fabulously decorated bowl, with similar enamels to the mug above, also has the 'Masonry 2' transfer, with a 'Dixon, Austin & Co' printed mark.